noi-techpark/webcomp-accommodationfinder/README.md

 ## Contributors

-The followin contributed actively to the project:
+The following contributed actively to the project:

 - Vannuccini Luca
 - Fazzi Violetta